contentful/rich-text-renderer-java/android/README.md

 final AndroidProcessor<View> viewProcessor = AndroidProcessor.creatingNativeViews();
 ```

-With those two instances at hand, you can create a context and render the desired output:
+With those instances at hand, create a context and render the desired output:

 ```java
 final AndroidContext context = new AndroidContext(activity.getContext());